jce10/SPS_CATRiNA_EventBuilder/README.md

 ## EventBuilder Set-Up
 There are files that must be edited in order to successfully start building events and histograms for analysis.
-1. archivist - found in the 'bin/' directory. give paths to raw binary from CAEN digitizers.
+1. archivist - found in the 'bin/' directory. give paths to raw binary from CAEN digitizers. ***depending on the version of CoMPASS, could be '.bin' or '.BIN'
 2. channel map - mapping of channel/board of detectors.
 3. cut list - provides path to root CutG objects used for applying cuts in focal plane histograms.
 4. scaler - setting counting parameters.